Gabboxl/LinkShorter/README.md

 There is a full working example in `example.php`.

-You can find also a `method-specific documentation` (for adfly method, handling errors etc..) here: <coming soon>.
+You can find also a `method-specific documentation` (for adfly method, handling errors etc..) here: [here](https://linkshorter.gabboxl.ga/methods).

 This class and the documentation **are still in developement**, so you can find bugs or other issues.